Posts about Pierre L'Enfant

 Cross-posted at City Block.

-writes the Gazette to complain about No Turn On Red signs.
+Speeding you up isn't the county's only priority: A Bethesda driver writes the Gazette to complain about No Turn On Red signs.
 "We should do all we can to remove obstacles to efficient traffic flow," he argues, but the county disagrees; with growing numbers of pedestrians, many intersections lack the visibility for drivers to turn right safely.

 Get a ride (and a human interaction designer): COG recently (re)launched Commuter Connections, a resource site for commuters.
 The new site features a carpool-matching service to match up those driving in similar directions, and Guaranteed Ride Home, which gives carpoolers a backup option for emergencies.